Designing Home with Sophie Gannon

 Did you ever meet Janne Faulkner and Graeme Gunn?

 We had Janne and Graeme come around and have a cup of tea, but they both wanted white wine!
-They said they had lots of Merchant Builders meetings where our dining room table was because my house was built for John Ridge, who owned Merchant Builders, John Ridge teamed up with Graeme and Janne in 1965 and they worked on many houses together.
+They said they had lots of Merchant Builders meetings where our dining room table was because the house was originally built for John Ridge, who owned Merchant Builders.
+John Ridge teamed up with Graeme and Janne in 1965 and they worked on many houses together.

-You moved into the house in 2023 following a sensitive renovation by Kennedy Nolan.
+Kennedy Nolan recently conducted a sensitive renovation of the house.
 What did you keep and what did you change?

 We’ve maintained Janne Faulkner’s colours.
 We colour matched the wall colour that she originally did – it’s a Dulux custom off white colour.
 We also rebuilt all of Janne’s joinery in the main living room, which included large shelving.
-She also helped select some of the furniture - which was super amazing, because she designed the original kitchen and living room cabinetry when the house was first built.
-The garden was redone by Fiona Brockhoff, who was very sympathetic to the original vision of Ellis Stones.
-Kennedy Nolan were very empathetic to the original, it just needed a refresh and two extensions.
-Kennedy Nolan also did some of the furniture, and I’ve slowly bought stuff at auction from Leonard Joel auction house, the kids have Ikea desks and we have Jardan couches.
+Janne also helped select some of the furniture pre-renovation and we have kept it and integrated it into the current interior design.
+Janne designed the original kitchen and living room cabinetry when the house was first built – she was an incredible visionary and a legend of the industry.

 You have had your gallery for 18 years.
 Did your impressive art collection in any way influence the interiors?